Hui people: Military service

 Chiang Kai-shek, head of the Kuomintang with Muslim General Ma Fushou.

-Ma Jiyuan, a Muslim General, at his wedding with Kuomintang flag.

 Muslims have served extensively in the Chinese military for a long time in Chinese history, as both officials and soldiers, often filling the more distinguished military positions.
 During the Tang dynasty, 3,000 Chinese soldiers and Arab 3,000 Muslim soldiers were traded to each other in an agreement.
 In 756, 3,000 Arab mercenaries joined the Chinese against the An Lushan rebellion.
-A mythical Hui legendary folklore account claims 3000 Chinese soldiers were swapped by Guo Ziyi with the Muslims for 300 "Hui" soldiers, and said that only 3 Hui survived the war against An Lushan and populated Ningxia.
+A mythical Hui legendary folklore account claims 3,000 Chinese soldiers were swapped by Guo Ziyi with the Muslims for 300 "Hui" soldiers, and said that only 3 Hui survived the war against An Lushan and populated Ningxia.
 A massacre of thousands of foreign Arab and Persian Muslim merchants and other foreigners by former Yan rebel general Tian Shengong happened during the An Lushan rebellion in the Yangzhou massacre (760), The rebel Huang Chao's army in southern China committed the Guangzhou massacre against over 120,000 to 200,000 foreign Arab and Persian Muslim, Zoroastrian, Jewish and Christian merchants in 878–879 at the seaport and trading entrepot of Guangzhou.

 During the Ming dynasty, Hui generals and troops loyal to Ming fought against Mongols and Hui loyal to the Yuan dynasty in the Ming conquest of Yunnan.
 Hui also fought for the emperor against aboriginal tribes in southern China during the Miao Rebellions.
 Many Hui soldiers of the Ming dynasty then settled in Yunnan and Hunan provinces.

-During the Qing dynasty, Hui troops in the Imperial army helped crush Hui rebels during the Dungan revolt and Panthay Rebellion.
+During the Qing dynasty, Hui troops in the Imperial army helped crush Hui rebels during the Dungan Revolt and Panthay Rebellion.
 The Qing administration in Xinjiang also preferred to use Hui as police.
 Yang Zengxin, the Han Chinese governor of Xinjiang, extensively relied on Hui generals like Ma Shaowu and Ma Fuxing.
 Qing Muslim general Zuo Baogui (1837–1894), from Shandong province, was killed in Pingyang in Korea by Japanese cannon fire in 1894 while defending the city, where a memorial to him stands.
 Hui troops also fought western armies for the first time in the Boxer Rebellion, winning battles including the Battle of Langfang and Battle of Beicang.
 These troops were the Kansu Braves led by General Dong Fuxiang.

 Military service continued into the Republic of China period.
 After the Kuomintang party took power, Hui participation in the military reached new levels.
 Qinghai and Ningxia were created out of Gansu province, and the Kuomintang appointed Hui generals as military governors of all three provinces.
 They became known as the Ma Clique.
 Many Muslim Salar joined the army in the Republic era; they and Dongxiang who have joined the army are described as being given "eating rations" meaning military service.

 The Chinese government appointed Ma Fuxiang as military governor of Suiyuan.
 Ma Fuxiang commented on the willingness for Hui people to become martyrs in battle (see Martyrdom in Islam), saying: